 The Pros of a Delaware Statutory Trust for Section 1031

 Transferring the proceeds of a sale into a Delaware Statutory Trust is much simpler than investing directly in another like-kind property.
-Because the DST sponsor has already conducted due diligence and purchased the property, an investor looking to make a 1031 exchange can move quickly without having to the fear strict timelines of Section 1031.
-Once an investor identifies a DST that they like, closing on the exchange can be done within a few days.
+Because the DST sponsor has already conducted due diligence and purchased the property, an investor looking to make a 1031 exchange can work with brokers to evaluate replacement property options and identify suitable Delaware Statutory Trust properties within the strict timelines of Section 1031.
+Once an investor identifies a DST that they like, a DST offering can often close within 3 to 5 business days after a sale.
+Brokers also provide due diligence on DST companies, the sponsor, and the offering before an investor commits capital.

 The Delaware Statutory Trust offers investment diversification.
 Investors looking to complete a 1031 exchange may invest in one or more DSTs, or a DST with multiple properties.
-The DSTs may invest in diverse types of properties, with different sponsors, and in different geographies.
+The DSTs may invest in different property types, with different sponsors, and in different geographies, giving investors access to a broader mix of real estate assets.

-DSTs are able to invest in institutional quality assets, the type usually reserved for university endowments, pension funds, hedge funds and the very wealthy.
+DSTs are able to invest in institutional grade assets, the type usually reserved for university endowments, pension funds, hedge funds and the very wealthy, and many include pre-arranged nonrecourse financing.

-Lastly, those who invest in a Delaware Statutory Trust hand off the management obligations of the property to the DST sponsor, freeing themselves from the day to day responsibility of direct ownership.
+Lastly, those who invest in a Delaware Statutory Trust hand off the management obligations of the property to the DST sponsor, reinforcing the passive nature of the ownership structure and freeing themselves from the day to day responsibility of direct ownership.
 In essence, a 1031 exchange combined with a DST allows an investor to move from active to passive ownership of real estate, while maintaining the tax benefits of owning real estate directly.

-Thus, the investor in a Delaware Statutory Trust will no longer have to worry about due diligence on potential investments, hiring brokers and attorneys, arranging financing, routine maintenance and repairs, marketing and leasing.
+Thus, the investor in a Delaware Statutory Trust will no longer have to worry about property management, hiring brokers and attorneys, arranging financing, routine maintenance and repairs, marketing and leasing, while sponsor-led asset management supports the passive investment approach.
 All this becomes the responsibility of the DST sponsor.

 If you don’t want to be landlord, then a Delaware Statutory Trust is a great way to go.